Last updated 30 November 2022

 A bankrupt must deliver to the trustee all documents and papers in their possession that might relate to any of their business dealings, property and financial affairs.

 The bankrupt may be made to appear at a public examination.
-Members of their family and their associates concerning the bankrupt’s financial affairs may be questioned to help identify property that may be recovered by the trustee for the benefit of creditors.
+Members of their family and their associates may be questioned concerning the bankrupt’s financial affairs to help identify property that may be recovered by the trustee for the benefit of creditors.

 The bankrupt’s trustee will decide if the bankrupt must answer questions in front of either the Official Receiver or a court.